IntuitDeveloper/HackathonSamples/dotnet/SampleApp_hackathon/README.md

 Once the sample app code is on your computer, you can do the following steps to run the app:

 1. Open the solution in Visual Studio.
 This app was developed and tested on VS2017.
-2. Put a breakpoint in the methods for calling QBO entities in Page_Load method.
+2. Put a breakpoint in Page_Load method to see the full API response.
 3. Run the application

 The sample app demonstrates the following flows: